-Beeville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Beeville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Beeville is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Beeville who work in office and administrative support (11.02%), law enforcement and fire fighting (11.00%), and sales jobs (10.85%).
+There are especially a lot of people living in Beeville who work in sales jobs (13.76%), office and administrative support (10.74%), and law enforcement and fire fighting (8.32%).

-Being a small city, Beeville does not have a public transit system used by locals to get to and from work.
+Beeville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Beeville in 2010 was $17,541, which is lower middle income relative to Texas, and low income relative to the rest of the US.
-This equates to an annual income of $70,164 for a family of four.
+The per capita income in Beeville in 2010 was $18,947, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $75,788 for a family of four.

-Beeville is a somewhat ethnically-diverse city.
+Beeville is an extremely ethnically-diverse city.
 The people who call Beeville home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Beeville, accounting for 70.70% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Beeville residents report their race to be White, followed by Black or African-American.
-Beeville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 68.04% of the city’s residents.
 Important ancestries of people in Beeville include English, Irish, French , and Scottish.

 The most common language spoken in Beeville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and African languages.